-Some people may need individual counseling if their ISD stems from sexual trauma or sexual negativity learned as a child.
+You may need individual counseling if your HSDD stems from sexual trauma or sexual negativity learned as a child.

-Male problems, such as impotence or delayed ejaculation, can be treated in private counseling or with drug therapy.
+Private counseling or drug therapy can treat male problems such as impotence or delayed ejaculation.
 Drugs such as Viagra can help with ED.
-But it is important to keep in mind that these drugs only permit erections; they do not cause them.
+It’s important to keep in mind that these drugs only enable erections; they don’t cause them.

 Testosterone side effects include:

 - excessive body hair

 Certain lifestyle changes can have a positive effect on sexual desire while also improving overall health.